SofteqDG/ios-objective-c-coding-style/README.md

 ## Error Handling

-When methods return an error parameter by reference, code MUST switch on the returned value and MUST NOT switch on the error variable.
+When methods return an error parameter by reference, code SHOULD switch on the returned value and SHOULD NOT switch on the error variable.

 **For example:**